zakirhussainb/high-level-design/QUESTIONS.md

 **How they work together:**
 A request is made with a **timeout**.
 If it times out, a **retry** might be attempted.
 If multiple retries also fail in a short period, the **circuit breaker** will trip, preventing any further calls for a while.
 This layered strategy ensures our service is protected from both short-term blips and long-term outages in its dependency.

+# System Design Interview Questions: Upstream Resiliency

+Here are interview questions and answers based on the provided chapter, focusing on designing services that are resilient to upstream pressure from clients and high load.

+---

+## Question 1: Load Shedding vs. Rate-Limiting

+**Scenario:** You are designing a public API for a new service.
+You need to implement mechanisms to protect your service from being overwhelmed by too many requests from clients.
+Two common patterns for rejecting excess traffic are **load shedding** and **rate-limiting**.

+**Question:** Compare and contrast these two patterns.
+On what basis does each one make its decision to reject a request, and in what situations would you choose one over the other?

+### Solution

+Both load shedding and rate-limiting are crucial for protecting a service, but they operate on different principles and are used to solve different problems.

+#### Basis for Decision-Making

+The most fundamental difference is the state they use to make decisions:

+* **Load Shedding** makes decisions based on the **local state** of a single server or process.
+It answers the question, *"Am I, this specific instance, overloaded right now?"* It's a reactive, self-preservation mechanism.
+For example, a server might track its number of concurrent active requests and start rejecting new ones with a `503 Service Unavailable` if that number exceeds a predefined capacity threshold.

+* **Rate-Limiting** makes decisions based on the **global state** of the system.
+It answers the question, *"How many requests has this specific user (or API key) made across the entire service fleet in the last minute?"* It's a proactive policy enforcement mechanism that requires coordination between all instances of the service, typically via a shared data store.
+It rejects requests with a `429 Too Many Requests` status code.

+#### When to Use Each Pattern

+* You would use **load shedding** to protect your service from unexpected, short-lived traffic spikes that threaten to exhaust its resources (like memory or threads), regardless of who the traffic is from.
+It's the last line of defense against being overwhelmed.

+* You would use **rate-limiting** to enforce business rules and ensure fair use.
+Common use cases include:
+    * **Enforcing pricing tiers**, where a customer paying more gets a higher request quota.
+    * **Preventing a single buggy client or non-malicious user** from accidentally monopolizing the service's resources and degrading performance for everyone else.

+In practice, a robust service would implement both: rate-limiting to enforce policy and load shedding as a safety net to protect individual instances from overload.

+---

+## Question 2: Designing a Distributed Rate Limiter

+**Scenario:** You've decided to implement a rate limiter for your public API, which runs on dozens of distributed server instances.
+The requirement is to limit each API key to 1,000 requests per minute.

+**Question:** Describe the high-level design of a distributed rate limiter.
+What algorithm would you use to efficiently track request counts?
+What are the three main implementation challenges you would face regarding the required shared data store, and how would you address them?

+### Solution

+A distributed rate limiter requires a central, shared data store (like Redis or DynamoDB) to maintain a global count of requests for each API key.
+All service instances coordinate through this store.

+#### Algorithm: Sliding Window with Buckets

+Storing a timestamp for every single request would be too memory-intensive.
+A much more efficient approach is the **sliding window algorithm using buckets**.

+* **How it works:** Time is divided into fixed-duration buckets (e.g., one-minute intervals).
+For each API key, we only need to store a counter for each bucket.
+* When a request arrives, we increment the counter for the current time bucket.
+* To get the total count for the last minute (the sliding window), we take a weighted sum of the counters in the current bucket and the previous bucket, based on how much the window overlaps with each.

+#### Implementation Challenges and Solutions

+1.  **Race Conditions:** If two instances read the count, increment it locally, and write it back, one of the increments could be lost.
+    * **Solution:** Do not use simple read-update-write transactions.
+Instead, use **atomic operations** provided by the data store, such as `INCR` (get-and-increment), which are much more performant and guarantee correctness.

+2.  **Data Store Load:** If every request from every instance results in a write to the central store, the store itself can become a bottleneck.
+    * **Solution:** To reduce the load, each service instance can **batch updates in memory**.
+For example, it could aggregate counts locally for a few seconds and then flush the batched update to the data store **asynchronously**.

+3.  **Data Store Unavailability:** If the central data store goes down, the rate limiter cannot function.
+    * **Solution:** In this situation, it is often better to **fail open**.
+This means if the data store is unavailable, we stop rate-limiting and allow requests to pass through.
+This prioritizes the **availability** of our main service over the strict enforcement of the rate-limiting policy.
+The service can continue to operate based on the last known state of the counters.

+---

+## Question 3: The Constant Work Principle

+**Scenario:** Your team manages a large fleet of services that receive their configuration from a central control plane.
+The current design works by having the control plane broadcast individual configuration changes to all service instances as they happen.
+This generally works fine, but during a recent incident, an operator made a large number of simultaneous changes, which created a massive "update storm" that overloaded both the control plane and the service instances.

+**Question:** Explain the concept of the **constant work** pattern and how it helps avoid this kind of "multi-modal behavior."
+Propose an alternative design for this configuration propagation system that adheres to this principle.

+### Solution

+The problem described is that the system exhibits **multi-modal behavior**—it behaves differently under normal conditions (few changes) versus under stress (many changes).
+This unpredictability can trigger rare bugs and makes the system operationally difficult.
+The **constant work** pattern is designed to solve this.

+#### The Constant Work Pattern

+The core idea is to design a system to perform the **same, predictable amount of work per unit of time, regardless of the load or the number of changes**.
+The goal is to make the system's worst-case performance as close to its average-case performance as possible, eliminating surprises.

+#### A Constant Work Design for Configuration Propagation

+Instead of the current "variable work" design, I would propose the following "constant work" solution:

+1. The control plane will periodically (e.g., every minute) dump the **entire, complete configuration for all users** into a single file.
+2. This file will be placed in a highly available object store, like AWS S3.
+3. Each data plane instance will be configured to periodically fetch and process this **one single file** from the store.

+#### Benefits of this Approach

+At first glance, this seems less efficient.
+Why re-process the entire configuration if only one setting changed?
+However, the benefits for reliability and operational simplicity are immense:

+* **Reliable and Predictable:** The amount of work done by both the control plane and the data plane is now constant and predictable.
+It doesn't matter if zero settings changed or ten thousand settings changed in the last minute; the process is exactly the same.
+There are no "update storms."
+* **Simple and Self-Healing:** This design is much simpler to implement correctly than a complex delta-propagation mechanism.
+Furthermore, it's inherently self-healing.
+If a previous dump was corrupted or an instance missed an update, it doesn't matter; the next periodic update will automatically correct the state.
+* **Reduced Complexity:** While this pattern might be more expensive in terms of raw CPU or network bandwidth, it dramatically **increases reliability and reduces operational complexity**.
+This is often a very worthwhile trade-off in large-scale systems.